 Electrical discharge machining is a machining method primarily used for hard metals or those that would be very difficult to machine with traditional techniques.
-EDM typically works with materials that are electrically conductive.
+Wire EDM typically works with materials that are electrically conductive.
 EDM can cut intricate contours or cavities in pre-hardened steel without the need for heat treatment to soften and re-harden them.
 Conductive materials for EDM, include:

 - Carbon Graphite

 - Stainless Steel

 Conductive Materials used for EDM

 Electrical discharge machining (EDM) makes it possible to work with metal for which traditional machining techniques are ineffective.
 There are numerous electrically conductive wire EDM materials that can be utilized effectively within the process.
 Using recurring electric discharge, it is possible to cut small, odd-shaped angles and detailed contours or cavities in hardened steel as well as exotic metals such as titanium and carbide.
 The conductive materials for EDM which we utilize include the following: